mikhae1/kubeview-mcp/README.md

 }
 ```

-If you want to use code-mode only (heavy context tasks, like logs parsing, etc.):
+To use code-mode only (heavy context tasks, like logs parsing, multiple pod diagnostics, network diagnostics, etc.):

 ```json
 {